mapattacker/datascience/preprocess.rst

       * Order of appearance ``pd.factorize``
     - **Frequency Encoding**: conversion of catgory into frequencies.
   2. Non-Tree Models
     - **One-Hot Encoding**: each category is one field of 1 & 0.
 Not good if too many categories in a feature.
+Need to store in sparse matrix.
       * Dummies: ``pd.get_dummies``
       * sklearn: ``sklearn.preprocessing.OneHotEncoder``
   3. Linear Models & KNN